KnightJC/friends-quiz/README.md

 - When time is available, I would like to add a greater variety of questions and also a leaderboard at the end.
 This could show all the people playing and who got the highest score as well as being more interactive.
 - Having a timer in the game would also allow users to try to beat each time

+## Technologies Used
+- HTML: HTML was used to structure the content and layout of the quiz app.
+- CSS: CSS was used for styling the user interface and making the app visually appealing.
+- JavaScript: JavaScript was the primary programming language used to implement the quiz's interactive features, such as handling user input, tracking scores, and managing the timer.

 ## Testing